ubclaunchpad/LP-website/handbook/recruitment/overview.md

 * around 60% of the design team be "beginners".
 * at least 40% of design team (including lead) be "experienced".

+## Process

+### Social media

+TODO

+### Applications

+#### Accepting applications

+TODO

+* Setting up Google forms
+* Website updates: ubclaunchpad.com, docs.ubclaunchpad.com

+#### Screening applicants

+To screen applications, we provide a set of criteria, each to be graded on a 0-2 scale from "unsatisfactory" to "excellent" *relative to the applicant's skill level*.

+For Developers, we have the following criteria:

+* C1: Willingness to learn (self-drive, taking time outside of classes and work to learn and build things)
+* C2: Passion and interest (for example, comprehensiveness of answer to "tell us about a project", even if not technically comprehensive)
+* C2: Rate the best of the provided items from the OR/AND's from the relevant skill bucket they fall in

+For designers, we have the following criteria:

+* TODO

+#### Closing applications

+TODO

+* Website updates

+### Interviews

+Our interview processes are documented in the [private Leads repository](https://github.com/ubclaunchpad/leads).
+This includes guides, questions, scoring criteria, email templates, and more.

+Members of Launch Pad who are not [leads](/handbook/onboarding/leads.md) may be temporarily granted access to the Leads repository so that they can access our interview documentation.